 Walking as an Amputee

-The goal of amputee prosthetics for the lower extremity is to mimic the normal gait pattern as much as possible.
+The goal of amputee prosthetics for the lower extremity is to mimic the regular gait pattern as much as possible.
 The normal human gain is complicated and more than just putting one foot in front of the other.
-There are various phases of the normal human gait that must be accounted for so that the amputee with a prosthesis can walk without much of a limp.
+There are various phases of the average human gait that must be accounted for so that the amputee with a prosthesis can walk without much of a limp.

 One of the biggest problems in amputee walking is that the good limb is often weakened from disuse.
-Before the individual can make good use of a leg prosthesis, the normal leg must be strengthened through physical therapy so as to be of maximum use to the patient.
+Before the individual can make good use of a leg prosthesis, the standard leg must be strengthened through physical therapy to be of maximum use to the patient.

 There are three different kinds of feet prostheses: